 Access to applications are further restricted through use of Internal Routing, which limits access to applications to only other apps running in the same Private Space or Shield Private Space network and to previously configured Private Space Peering or Private Space VPN connections.

-PrivateLink allows you to connect the first-party Heroku add-ons Heroku Postgres, Heroku Redis and Apache Kafka on Heroku to one or more AWS VPCs.
+PrivateLink allows you to connect the first-party Heroku add-ons Heroku Postgres, Heroku Data for Redis and Apache Kafka on Heroku to one or more AWS VPCs.
 This connection method provides additional security benefits as it doesn’t traverse the public Internet and instead only communicates over AWS’s secure network.